 HB 400 also attempted to increase the number of DRF beds in New Hampshire hospitals, but unfortunately, the extremely low reimbursement rates offered for DRF services were simply inadequate, and those funds were redirected towards other important areas of need, in particular, transitional housing.
-We believe the significant rate increase in SB 11 is sufficient to attract additional DRF beds, but it must be sustainable over the long term to ensure providers have the ability to attract and retain the workforce that will be necessary to serve these patients.
-One of the central conclusions of the 10-year mental health plan that was distributed in draft form last month was the dramatic underfunding of New Hampshire's mental health system, and we must make the appropriate investments to ensure that does not continue going forward.
+We believe the significant rate increase in SB 11 is sufficient to attract additional DRF beds, but it must be sustainable over the long term and funded in the budget for the next biennium to ensure providers have the ability to attract and retain the workforce that will be necessary to serve these patients.
+The proposed budget pending in Division III of the House Finance Committee currently does not include funding for these rate increases, and the proposed budget to build out the DRF facilities is not sufficient.
+If we expect hospitals to come forward and stand up these beds, it's critical that the funding component be in place to allow them to do so.